-No mistrial for Dylann Roof after church shooting survivor calls him 'evil'
+South Carolina jury views grim crime scene photos from 2015 church attack

 Prosecutors will seek the death penalty for Roof if he is convicted of federal hate crimes resulting in death, obstruction of religion and firearms violations stemming from the church massacre.

-As the trial began on Wednesday, Assistant U.S. Attorney Jay Richardson characterized Roof as a white supremacist who targeted the oldest African-American congregation in the southern United States in order to have his message of hate and racial retaliation resonate across the country.
+Assistant U.S. Attorney Jay Richardson told jurors during opening statements that Roof targeted the oldest African-American congregation in the southern United States, aiming to have his message of racial hate resonate across the country.

 Roof faces murder charges in state court, where prosecutors also are seeking the death penalty.

-(Reporting by Harriet McLeod; Additional reporting and writing by Colleen Jenkins; Editing by Bill Trott)
+Reporting by Harriet McLeod; Additional reporting and writing by Colleen Jenkins; Editing by Bill Trott and Alan Crosby